carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       Number of minimarts (bma, 2019), by district
+       Number of minimarts (BMA, 2019), by district

-Number of minimarts per 10,000 population (bma, 2019)
+Number of minimarts per 10,000 population (BMA, 2019)
 -----------------------------------------------------

 The number of minimarts per 10,000 population within each analysis area was divided by the population within that area divided by 10,000 and then recorded.

+Aligns with Sustainable Development Goals: 2.1, 3, 11.